About the Finger Lakes

 The village of Phelps is a pedestrian-friendly place, home to many thriving businesses.
 Within a mile along Main Street and its side streets you can shop at a hometown pharmacy, antique and gift shops, an art gallery and a small foods market and deli.

-The Historic Phelps Hotel Restaurant and Party House, a convenient group meeting location as well as a popular place for Friday fish fry and drinks, and the Water Side Wine Bar, a former mill converted to a cozy bar that serves wine, beer and gourmet light fare with a view of the Flint Creek waterfalls.
+Water Side Wine Bar is a former mill converted to a cozy bar that serves wine, beer and gourmet light fare with a view of the Flint Creek waterfalls.
 Crafty Ales & Lagers is a nano-brewery located in one of Phelps's oldest stone buildings.

 The Phelps Community Historical Society calls the Howe House home, and runs a museum there with permanent and rotating exhibits that include 19th century household and farm equipment.
 The Howe House also boasts a rare, two-story brick outhouse.

 The Phelps Community Center provides recreational and educational programs for residents.
 The Phelps Arts Center, located in a National Historic Trust 19th century Gothic Church, helps promote arts education and enrichment through exhibits, concerts and classes.

 Cobblestone houses, built in western New York from the 1830s until the Civil War, are especially prominent in Phelps.
 These are seen roadside as you travel through town and in Phelps's smaller hamlets such as Oaks Corners, Fort Hill and Knickerbocker Corner.

 The eastern trailhead of the V-shaped, 23-mile Ontario Pathways is in Phelps, with the first few miles of this recreational trail passing by more waterfalls on Flint Creek.